-SMART AIR TRAFFIC CONTROL SYSTEM AT JFK IS SAVING THE ENVIRONMENT
+SMART AIR TRAFFIC CONTROL SYSTEM AT JFK IS SAVING THE ENVIRONMENT tonnes of carbon emissions per year

 The air traffic control system that Saab delivered to JFK Airport in New York is increasing efficiency while reducing fuel costs and carbon emissions.
 The figure below refers to the emission reduction over one year, according to an independent study conducted by MIT.
 Saab's air traffic control systems are used at 19 of the world's 20 busiest airports.